wpendl99/.github/profile/javascript/objectClasses/objectClasses.md

 ## Object functions

 Object has several interesting static functions associated with it.
-Here are some of the interesting ones.
+Here are some of the commonly used ones.

 | Function | Meaning                             |
 | -------- | ----------------------------------- |